DaveMDS/node-red-contrib-tasmota/README.md

 Note that the object format does not guarantee the order of delivered messagges, thus if commands order is important you must use the list format.

+Example:
+To send the command "BlinkCount 12" to a tasmota switch device, create a tasmota-swich node and set the device id(topic) to the correct value for your device.
+Then add an inject node and connect it.
+In the Inject node settings, set the topic to 'command' (without quotes).
+Set the payload type to JSON and the payload to  "BlinkCount 3" (with quotes).

+To send a list of commands, the same as above applies.
+An example of a command list syntax is:
+["BlinkCount 12", "BlinkTime 3", "Power 3"]

 ## Authors